-- 1 With effect from 7th July 2008, all new staff starting a post in the public health services, where they might be required to be involved in an exposure prone procedure (EPPs) will have to provide evidence via the occupational health service that they are immune to, and not infectious for Hepatitis B. In the absence of such evidence, a potential member of staff will not be employed in a post whose duties involves EPPs.
-No appointment should be made until the individual's immune status is established. - 2 As of 7th July 2008, all new staff commencing in a post which involves EPPs should be tested for Hepatitis C.
+With effect from 7th.
+July, 2008, all new staff starting a post in the public health services, where they might be required to be involved in an exposure prone procedure (EPPs) will have to provide evidence via the occupational health service that they are not infectious for Hepatitis B. In the absence of such evidence, a potential member of staff will not be employed in a post whose duties involves EPPs.
+No appointment should be made until the individual's immune status is established.

+As of 7th July 2008, all new staff commencing in a post which involves EPPs should be tested for Hepatitis C.